 - Place a heaping spoonful of filling into each egg white, using a spoon or pastry bag.

-- Sprinkle paprika or turmeric on top of filling.
+- Sprinkle paprika or turmeric on top of the filling.

-- Tip: Boil some extra eggs in case of accidents.
+- Boil some extra eggs in case of accidents.

 Tell us your secret ingredient in the comments below!